kj-schmidt/Decision-support-system-exercises/README.md

 lab651.py - Best Subset Selection
 lab652.py - Forward and Backward Stepwise Selection lab653.py - Choosing Among Models Using the Validation Set Approach and Cross-Validation

+The exercises are based around dataset included in the R-distribution.
+These are also available here https://github.com/selva86/datasets